San Antonio: History

 Upon his departure, the joint command of William Barrett Travis and James Bowie were left in charge of defending the old mission.
 The Battle of the Alamo took place from February 23 to March 6, 1836.
 The outnumbered Texian force was ultimately defeated, with all of the Alamo defenders killed.
 These men were seen as "martyrs" for the cause of Texas freedom and "Remember the Alamo" became a rallying cry in the Texian Army's eventual success at defeating Santa Anna's army.

 Juan Seguín, who organized the company of Tejano patriots, who fought for Texas independence, fought at the Battle of Concepción, the Siege of Bexar, and the Battle of San Jacinto, and served as mayor of San Antonio.
-He was forced out of office due to threats on his life by sectarian newcomers and political opponents in 1842, becoming the last Tejano mayor for nearly 150 years.
+He was forced out of office due to threats on his life by sectarian newcomers and political opponents in 1842 and was the last Tejano mayor for nearly 150 years.
+By 1850, Tejanos no longer constituted a majority of the San Antonio population, and would not resume majority status until 1968.

 In 1845, the United States finally decided to annex Texas and include it as a state in the Union.
 This led to the Mexican–American War.
 Though the U.S. ultimately won, the war was devastating to San Antonio.
 By its end, the population of the city had been reduced by almost two-thirds, to 800 inhabitants.
 Bolstered by migrants and immigrants, by 1860 at the start of the American Civil War, San Antonio had grown to a city of 15,000 people.

-In the 1850s Frederick Law Olmsted, the landscape architect who designed Central Park in New York City, traveled throughout the Southern and Southwest U.S., and published accounts of his observations.
+In the 1850s, Frederick Law Olmsted, the landscape architect who designed Central Park in New York City, traveled throughout the Southern and Southwest U.S., and published accounts of his observations.
 In his 1859 book about Texas, Olmsted described San Antonio as having a "jumble of races, costumes, languages, and buildings", which gave it a quality that only New Orleans could rival in what he described as "odd and antiquated foreignness."
 Following the Civil War, San Antonio prospered as a center of the cattle industry.
 During this period, it remained a frontier city, with a mixture of cultures that was different from other U.S. cities.